Fixes In Action

 What We Fixed: Implemented an entry-level CRM with structured fields and an easy way for the team to record insights after each interaction.

-Outcome: Everyone could see the latest conversations and background in one place, making it easy to engage and minimising duplicated effort.
+Outcome: Everyone could see the latest conversations and background in one place, showing who was in touch and where strong relationships could be leveraged.

 -